Code-Institute-Submissions/milestone_project_1-static_frontend/README.md

     15. Try the 'yahoo finance' icon & link, and hover-over response in the social links at the top of the page. - Success
     16. Try the 'trading view' icon & link, and hover-over response in the social links at the top of the page. - Success
     17. Try the 'morningstar' icon & link, and hover-over response in the social links at the top of the page. - Success
-    18. Try the 'tastytrade' icon & link in the social links at the bottom of the page. - Success
+    18. Try the 'tastytrade' icon & link in the social links at the top of the page. - Success
     19. Make sure all of the information in the 'trading view' chart is readable on wide screen and on narrow screens. - Success
     20. Make sure all of the information in the 'income statement' is readable on wide screen and on narrow screens. - Success
     21. Make sure all of the information in the 'liabilities section of the balance sheet' is readable on wide screen and on narrow screens. - Success
     22. Make sure all of the information in the 'cashflow sheet' is readable on wide screen and on narrow screens. - Success

-5. <b>User Story 5:</b> Looking for quick and easy trading ideas: tradeideas.html page.
+5. <b>User Story 5:</b> User has a more specific question and wants to contact the website owner: contact_us.html page.
-    1. Try to read all of the text on the 'trade ideas' page, make sure that the information is correct, and make sure that the text looks strong. - Success
+    1. Try to read all of the text on the 'contact us' page, make sure that the information is correct, and make sure that the text looks strong. - Success
     2. The background image now loads faster as I replaced the jpg files with the converted png files. - Success
     3. Try the 'Your Own Money Investments' link in the logo  - Success
     4. Try the 'Reading' button and hover-over response in the navbar. - Success